EyalAr/lwip/CONTRIBUTING.md

 0. Disscuss your intention to work on an issue in the issue itself.
 0. Fork lwip.
+0. You may want to read development notes in `DEVELOPMENT.md`.
 0. Your code should be based on the latest `version/x.x.x` branch, or `master` if no `version/x.x.x` branch is available.
 Ask to be sure.
    Before releasing a new version, a `version/x.x.x` branch will be opened, into